fitabigail/Lamborghini-Deals/README.md

 <li>

 ### Search
- User can search from a particular car model straigth from the search icon from navbar.
-Effect achived with javascript.</li>
+ Users can search for a particular car model straight from the search icon on the navbar.
+Effect achieved with javascript.</li>

 <details>